Jobhdez/jobhdez.github.io/_posts/2024-01-17-how-to-deploy-lisp.md

 Once you have the Dockerfile you then need to make an AWS account and launch an EC2 instance.
 You should keep it within the free tier limits and use a linux instance.

-Once you have launched the EC2 instance you need install git and docker.
-To this type:
+Once you have launched the EC2 instance you need install git and docker:

 ```
 * sudo yum update -y